datafoodconsortium/standard/appendixes/technical-decisions/README.md

 # Appendix 2.
 Technical decisions

 You will find here the list of the different technical decisions and choices made during the build of the DFC Standard.
-It is ordered from the most recent one to the oldest one.
+It is ordered from the most recent one to the oldest one; some of these decisions may sound obsolete or not related to today's specifications but they can help understanding how we build them.

 * [Libraries to develop in semantic](libraries-to-develop-in-semantic.md)
 * [Transition strategy fron current to ideal](transition-strategy-from-current-to-ideal.md)